racodond/sonar-css-plugin/README.md

 * Source code should comply with formatting standards
 * Standard properties should be specified along with vendor-prefixed properties
 * Star hack should not be used
-* Stylesheets should not "@import" too many other sheets
 * Stylesheets should not contain too many rules
 * Stylesheets should not contain too many selectors
 * Tabulation characters should not be used